 Once you can combine another store's coupons with a manufacturer's coupon, then take to another store that honors a competitor's coupons, you may end up walking away with the item for next to nothing (or even free/payback!)

 Store loyalty is a wonderful thing, but to really maximize your savings, you have to be willing to go to other stores and play the game a bit.
 Brand and store loyalty will only hold you back from really amazing deals.

 Pieces start clicking into place once you realize you have two store coupons from store A, then go to store B (where the item is BOGO) and use the manufacturer’s coupons on top of that.

 Remember that coupons are usually good for quite a while, and the item you need will assuredly be on sale SOMEWHERE before they expire.
 Bide your time, and jump on deals when you see them.

 Some places have double or even triple coupon days.
 My state, unfortunately, does not.
-Places that do have these days are a wonderful place to live and take advantage of coupons.
-If you stick with couponing, you will become extremely adept to working the system and can get some amazing deals.
+Places that do have these days are wonderful places to live and take advantage of coupons.
+If you stick with couponing, you will become extremely adept at working the system and can get some amazing deals.

 Extreme couponing can almost become an art form, and you will be able to stretch your food budget very far if you pay attention.

 Rebates are a further step you can take, though this is mostly limited to alcohol, especially beer sales.
 Something to the effect of buying both the beer and $6 worth of produce/meat or other items.
 Do not ignore these!